Table of contents

 Create a new tag within Google Tag Manager by navigating to Tags and click New to create a new tag.
 Then give the tag a name such as Klaviyo - active on site.

-At the tag configuration select Discover more tag types in the Community Template Gallery.
-Then search for the Klaviyo template and add Import this template.
+In the tag configuration, choose Discover more tag types in the community template gallery.
+Then search for the Klaviyo template and add import this template.

 import-claviyo-template-gtm